 In recent months, Historic has emerged as one of Magic: The Gathering’s fastest-growing formats.
 The Arena-exclusive format has seen new converts in the age of social distancing, and it’s becoming a viable option for competitive play.
-Independent tournament circuits have already adopted Historic, and it’ll be the focus of the MTG Arena Open on August 1st, with more events likely to come.

 If you’ve been thinking of diving into Historic yourself, here’s a quick guide to get you started.